Get news, updates, & event Info delivered right to your inbox:

 5. Manage Your Pets

-Speaking of pets, if your dog will be joining you on this adventure, look into and follow any campground rules for pets, like wildlife designation areas, leash laws, and waste disposal guidelines.
-Keep their food sealed up tight to discourage any opportunists, bring biodegradable bags to clean up their waste, and if they’re prone to roaming or don’t have good recall, keep them leashed or on a line to avoid any damage to protected areas or scuffles with wildlife (anyone that’s camping nearby will definitely appreciate this, too!)
+Speaking of pets, if your dog will be joining you on this adventure, look into and follow any campground rules for pets, like wildlife designated areas, leash laws, and waste disposal guidelines.
+Keep their food sealed up tight to discourage any opportunists, bring biodegradable bags to clean up their waste, and if they’re prone to roaming or don’t have good recall, keep them leashed or on a line to avoid any damage to protected areas or scuffles with wildlife (anyone that’s camping nearby will definitely appreciate this consideration, too!)

 While it’s easy to get caught up in the excitement of buying new camping gear when planning for a trip, it can be wasteful and expensive.
 Instead, take stock of everything you already have, repair what needs repairing (youtube is a gold mine if you need help), and try to get as much life out of your gear as you can.
 Another option is to buy used gear or borrow or rent things to save money and resources.
 This can be especially helpful if you’re just starting out and don’t yet know what kind of gear will best suit your needs.

 7. Build Safe Campfires

-Depending on the area and time of year you go camping, you’ll have to follow specific guidelines around building campfires to avoid causing forest fires.
+Depending on the area and time of year you go camping, you’ll have to follow specific guidelines when building campfires to avoid causing forest fires.
 If you’re in a wildfire-prone area, you may even need to skip the fire altogether.
 But if you can have one, make sure to build or use a provided fire pit circled with stone, and keep it to a reasonable size to reduce wildfire risk regardless of where you are.
 And don't forget: your campfire is not the right place to dispose of waste like plastic bottles, aluminum cans, or trash — all are air and soil pollutants when burned, and not healthy for you to breathe in, either!

 8. Purchase Firewood Locally